dffrs/spy/README.md

 # SPY

 SPY is a typescript class that let's observe changes done to another's class attributes.
-It is based on observable/observed pattern.
+It is based on Observable pattern.

 ## Installation